-The Board of Directors has determined that David Kong, Vincent Della Volpe, Ganpat Mani, Gloria Ballesta and Trecia Canty each qualify as independent directors under the listing standards of the NYSE American.
-David Kong serves as our lead independent director.
+The Board of Directors has determined that Spencer Abraham, David Kong, Vincent Della Volpe, Gloria Ballesta and Trecia Canty each qualify as independent directors under the listing standards of the NYSE American.
+Spencer Abraham became an independent director in May of 2024.